 I’d love to take credit for this provocative title, but I can’t.
 This phrase was first used 45 years ago when a study showing little or no relationship between training and work performance was published.

 More recently, it was used by a Harvard Business School working paper which demonstrated the same findings.

 Since 2012, U.S. companies have spent more than $150Bn every year on education and training.
 That’s a lotta dough!
 Incredibly, survey data collected from HR and training professionals peg the effectiveness of these programs at… are you sitting down?… between 10% and 50%.

-All these add up and up and up.
+All of these costly wastes add up and up and up.

-Countless studies and anecdotes show that business performance problems are the result of overall system deficiencies, not lack of individual knowledge.
+Countless studies show that business performance problems are the result of overall system deficiencies, not lack of individual knowledge.
 This means that factors like an organization’s roles, responsibilities, reporting structure, standards and work flow primarily drive performance.
-Even if people learn a better way to work, they generally can’t apply it to their situation, so teaching them a ‘better way’ is waste.
+Even if we teach people a better way to work, they can’t apply it to their situation, so all that time and resources is for nothing.

-The factors above are the very definition of a ‘value stream’ which is what Lean aims to improve.
+(BTW, the factors above are the very definition of a Value Stream, which is what Lean aims to improve.)

 Todd Hudson, Head Maverick